realJoshLee/Windows-Scripts/README.md

 # Windows Scripts
 These scripts where developed for Windows 10, they may work on older Windows versions but haven't been tested.
+Some of these scripts are meant to be used for a domain enrolled computer and the rest of them can be used for both domain enrolled and not domain enrolled computers.

 ## Use
 Just download the script(s), edit the script(s) if needed, and then run the script(s).